Skip to content

 17. 61% growth of phishing attacks in 2022

-Phishing attacks are also on the rise, hitting 61% in 2022, with the most targeted industries being financial, SaaS and webmail, social media, logistics and shipping, payment, and eCommerce, to name a few.
+Phishing attacks are also on the rise, hitting 61% in 2022.
+The most targeted industries are financial, SaaS and webmail, social media, logistics and shipping, payment, and eCommerce.

 Source: SlashNext